 With so many different types of boiler systems, you need to understand what each one can bring to the table in terms of its pros and cons and that’s how you’ll find the best type of boiler that’s able to serve your home and your family adequately for many years to come.

-Different types of boilers offer different benefits, and these should be taken into account when weighing up your options and deciding which types of central heating boilers suit your home best.
 Many people think combi boilers are the best, but it is totally home dependent, Read our quick guide now.

 Get an online fixed price in 20 seconds:

 What types of gas boilers are there in the UK?

 Every gas boiler made is now a condensing boiler and is very energy efficient in how they heat water, however, there are several different types of boiler commonly used in the UK, including:

 - Conventional boilers: Also known as heat only or regular boilers, these are ideal for homes with multiple bathrooms and high demand for hot water.

 - Combination boilers: Also known as combi boilers, these provide both heating and hot water without the need for a hot water cylinder or cold water tank.

 - System boilers: These are similar to conventional boilers but with the major components, such as the pump and expansion vessel, built into the boiler itself.